 Your air fryer is the perfect appliance for making so many delicious foods.
-With this recipe, we’re not actually making “fried” Brussels sprouts, but rather using the air fryer in place of a standard oven to make “roasted” Brussels sprouts.
+With this recipe, we’re not actually making “fried” Brussels sprouts, but rather using the air fryer to make “roasted” Brussels sprouts.
 Have you had roasted Brussels sprouts before?
-If not, you’ve in for an amazing treat!
+If not, you’ve in for an awesome treat!

 Why Make Air Fryer Brussels Sprouts?

-Brussels sprouts are a cruciferous vegetable that are in the same family of vegetables that includes broccoli and cabbage.
-Specifically they are a member of the Gemmifera Group of cabbage and are know for their edible buds.
-Brussels sprouts can be cooked a number of different ways, but by far, they are at their best when they are roasted.
-The flavors brought on from roasting can be described as savory, slightly nutty, and even a tad sweet – especially the smaller sized sprouts.
+Brussels sprouts are cruciferous vegetables that are in the same family of vegetables which includes broccoli and cabbage.
+Specifically, they are a member of the Gemmifera Group of cabbage and are known for their edible buds.
+Brussels sprouts can be cooked in a number of different ways, but by far, they are at their best when roasted.
+The flavors brought out from roasting can be described as savory, slightly nutty, and even a tad sweet – especially the smaller-sized sprouts.
+Your air fryer is the perfect appliance for the job!

 How to Choose Brussels Sprouts